Verpitek/CakeSpark/CAKESPARK_MANUAL.md

 # PAGE 30: FINAL WORDS

-### Welcome to the PanSpark Community
+### Welcome to the CakeSpark Community

 You've now got the knowledge to:
 - Create variables and do math
 - Make decisions with IF statements
 - Loop and repeat
 - Build procedures with PROC
-- Handle errors gracefully
+- Work with lists and data structures
 - Manage memory
 - Debug when things go wrong